-You are a very talented researcher.
-Perhaps you come from a popular field such as machine learning (ML) and have a ton of papers.
-But now, you have decided to expand your horizons and solve software engineering (SE) research problems.
-Hence, you will collect and analyze empirical data about software for the following years.
-“This job is going to be a piece of cake,” you may think and even dare to say.
+Imagine you are a very talented computer science researcher.
+Perhaps you come from a popular field such as machine learning (ML) and have a ton of papers and experience under your belt.
+But now, you have decided to expand your horizons to solve software engineering (SE) research problems.
+In particular, you are interested in empirical SE research.
+Hence, you will collect and analyze empirical data about software to get useful knowledge for researchers and practitioners in the software engineering field.
+“This job is going to be a piece of cake,” you might think and even dare to say.
 There is so much data available, and software is, after all, a language with a well-defined structure.
 Well… not really.
 Let me tell you why.

 Empirical SE is just one of the many players within the SE research arenas.
 In a nutshell, empirical software engineering research consists in applying the scientific method through so-called empirical studies with the objective of obtaining useful knowledge for researchers and practitioners in the software engineering field.

 Let me give you an example.
-Suppose that you are working on a project.
+Suppose you are working on a project.
 To speed up its development, you want to reuse the functionality provided by some external libraries.
-To do so, you need to declare a dependency.
-It seems an easy task.
+To do so, you need to declare a dependency in your project.
+It seems like an easy task, right?
 However, i) What if there are several libraries out there that provide similar functionality? ii) What if each of these libraries has different versions available?
 As a developer, you have to dive deep into this diversity of implementations if you want to make the right decision before declaring the dependency.
-The answer to i) is subtle since there is still no clear consensus about what makes a library good (Is it its code quality?
-Is it the status of its maintainers?
-Is it the readability of its documentation?).
+The answer to i) is subtle since there is still no clear consensus about what makes a library good (is it its code quality? the status of its maintainers? or the readability of its documentation?).
 The answer to ii) is also tricky since it is known that not everybody follows semantic versioning conventions principles.
-Also, Who knows which version has fewer bugs ?
+Also, who knows which version has fewer bugs?
 Which is the most stable?
-What is their difference?
+What are their differences?
 There are too many questions that need to be answered before picking a dependency.
 Hence, for you, as a developer, the only way to make a reasonable decision seems to be by relying on the wisdom of the crowds, aka popularity and global adoption.
 However, what if someone could provide you with the necessary data and analysis to make a decision backed up by facts instead of common sense and intuition?

-3. Analysis of the data to validate or reject the hypothesis
+- Analysis of the data to validate or reject the hypothesis.

 In the following, I will explore each step in more details.
 For the sake of comparison, let me contrast the research challenges in this field with its similar in the ML research field.